validitylabs/HOPR-PL-Substrate/README.md

 # Architecture

 HOPR is structured into multiple layers: an API facing applications that will be built with HOPR, a message layer which performs the cryptographic operations that ensure privacy of the network participants, as well as a payment layer that assembles HOPR with a distributed ledger system.
-HOPR will have an internal API that is used to build modules that connect HOPR nodes to DLT like Polkadot / Substrate and Ethereum.
+HOPR will have an internal API that is used to build modules that connect HOPR nodes to distributed ledgers like Polkadot / Substrate and Ethereum.

 <table>
     <tbody>